Skip to chat with us. Skip to content

 • Jaundice (yellowing of the skin or eyes)

-Since the incubation period of STIs varies widely by the infection and the individual, annual STI testing is recommended for anyone who is sexually active.
+Since the incubation period of STIs varies widely by the infection and the individual, annual STI testing is recommended for anyone sexually active.
 Not everyone needs to be tested for every STI — your doctor will recommend which tests are right for you based on factors like your age, STI history, number of sex partners, and how many other risk factors you have.

 Around 50% of Canadians don’t get tested for STIs, partly due to fear of a positive result, embarrassment around talking about sex, or the lack of a primary care provider.